 What are the requirements of an online bachelor’s degree in electrical engineering?

-Universities typically require the same documents from online and on-campus degree program applicants.
+Like in every engineering major, universities typically require the same documents from online and on-campus degree program applicants.
 You will need to check your preferred university for the specific requirements and instructions for submission.

 What are the Admission Requirements of Students for Online Learning?

 Prepare the following documents when applying for an online degree program: